How innovative new HR tech can help companies combat the Great Resignation

 It’s no secret, COVID massively accelerated the future of work timeline.
 It’s hurled us out of an outdated industrial-age model and into a distributed one that’s optimized for the internet era.
 HR tech no longer sits on the back burner, it is now front and center in the minds of employees, executives and boards.
 This flash-flood transition has very quickly accelerated what we used to call the “future of work” into the “now of work.”

 This transition has only been exacerbated with the multitude of talent issues executives are facing.
-The Great Resignation—and the shrinking talent pool it’s leaving in its wake – is forcing today’s leaders into the most competitive war for talent we have ever seen.
+The Great Resignation—and the shrinking talent pool it’s leaving in its wake–is forcing today’s leaders into the most competitive war for talent we have ever seen.
 The battle to attract and retain top talent has never been more fierce or costly.
 Consider this – in November, the number of people quitting their jobs rose to a record high of 4.5 million.
 The pandemic has perhaps triggered a shift in priorities, leading many to take a leap of faith to pursue a different career path and some to call it quits on employers who failed to step up during one of the most difficult times in recent history.

 With these fundamental changes to the workforce, today’s leaders urgently need to rethink the way they manage and measure the performance, productivity and wellbeing of their workforce.
 The good news is, there’s a renaissance in HR technology that’s helping executives navigate this unprecedented time.
 My company, Sapphire, is backing a number of these innovative tools.
 The adoption of new tech, a shift in mindset, and a change in management strategies have combined to help the C-Suite remedy three key areas that urgently need attention: the human capital equation, employee sentiment and workplace wellness.